rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 [Tetra] is a simple 2D game framework, inspired by XNA and Raylib.
 This month, versions 0.5.7 and 0.5.8 were released, with various changes:

-- Basic multisampled anti-aliasing support (with further improvements to come)
+- Basic multisampled anti-aliasing support (with further improvements to come).
-- Functions for generating primitive shape meshes
+- Functions for generating primitive shape meshes.
-- A more flexible `Rectangle` type
+- A more flexible `Rectangle` type.
-- Lots of bug fixes and docs improvements
+- Lots of bug fixes and docs improvements.

 For full details, see the [changelog][tetra-changelog].